9 CREATIVE WAYS TO SAVE

 7. GIVE YOURSELF A TAX BREAK

 Tax-Free Savings Accounts (TFSA) or Registered Retirement Savings Plans (RRSP) are other great ways to start saving because they offer unique tax benefits.
 With a TFSA, you can avoid capital gains taxes.
-Whereas an RRSP allows you to put off paying taxes until you cash out, hopefully in retirement when you’re in a much lower income bracket.
-Learn more about the difference between TFSAs and RRSPs with our Northern Financial Survival Guide.
+Whereas an RRSP allows you to put off paying taxes until you cash out, hopefully in retirement when you’re in a much lower income tax bracket.
+Learn more about the difference between TFSAs and RRSPs with our your-northern-financial-survival-guide.pdf

 8. HOME IS WHERE THE SAVINGS ARE

 There are so many ways you can save money around the house.
-You could ‘cut the cable’ with less expensive alternatives like Netflix or Hulu.
+You could ‘cut the cable’ and utilize less expensive streaming sites. .
 You could ease up on appliance use, like hanging up your clothes to dry instead of using the dryer.
 You could even attempt your own home improvement projects rather than paying someone else to do them for you.

 9. START A SAVING COMPETITION